+Figure 5.
+Forward and backward adjustment functions used in ACP

 Equal-area projection format (EAP)

 Same as ERP, there is only one face for EAP, and the face index for EAP is always set to 0.
 In the uv plane, u and v are in the range [0, 1].